atulghodmare777/certified-kubernetes-administrator-course/docs/07-Security/21-Service-Account.md

 Service accounts are primarily used to authenticate these bots or applications to the Kubernetes API server.

+- SA used by other applications or services to interact with k8s
+- Tokens are created for SA to prove identity
+- Every namespace has default SA
+- The default SA is automatically attached to the pod on creation.
+- To attach SA to a pod use serviceAccountName field
+- When SA attached to a pod, k8s:
+   - Automatically create a token and mounts as a projected volume
+   - Automatically rotates token
+   - Automatically expires a token when pod is deleted

 ### Service Account Creation

 ![alt text](../../images/sa.png)